uOttawa-Nanda-Lab/Flakify/README.md

 # Flakify Replication

-This is the guideline for replicating the experiments we used to evaluate Flakify for classifying test cases as flaky and non-flaky.
+This is the guideline for replicating the experiments we used to evaluate Flakify for classifying test cases as flaky and non-flaky using both cross vlidation and per-project validation.

 ### Requirements
 This is a list of all required python packages: